Spirals-Team/hadoop-benchmark/README.md

  ```
  (Warning: each HiBench command will generates a lot of data (e.g. terasort input data is 1TB).
 So HiBench  is not suitable for a local machine.)

 #### 3.3.3 Run SWIM
  In this project, a SWIM example workloads is also provided.
  This concurrent scenario contains 50 concurrent MapReduce jobs.
  Users can launch this benchmark by the bellow command:
  ```sh
 	 $ ./benchmarks/swim/run.sh
  ```
- At the end of the test, all the job logs is stored in the directory <workLogs> in current directory.
+ At the end of the test, all the job logs is stored in the directory "workLogs" in current directory.

 ## 4. Self-balancing Scenario
  Before this scenario, please ensure the Hadoop cluster has been stopped.
  Users can stop the Hadoop cluster by command:
  ```sh